MichalOst3389/Movie-Recommendation-system/README.md

 # Data
-The data is the MovieLens dataset from the GroupLens research lab at the University of Minnesota
+The data is the MovieLens dataset from the GroupLens research lab at the University of Minnesota There are around 100k ratings for movies and 610 different users.
+I found that the most relevant data were the ratings, the genres, and the tags.

+Also used was data from Imdb, relevant data from this database included directors, which was merged using "tconst" as a common idendtifier later in the notebook.

 # Results